network-cards/network-cards/README.md

 ^1: Distributions summarized with average [min, max].
 ```

+Unfortunately, none of the important definitions, details or meta-information are computable, so
+most of the fields outside the structure panel are blank.
-Now let's use `network_cards` to populate the remaining fields:
+Let's use `network_cards` methods to populate the remaining fields ourselves:

 ```python
 card.update_overall("Name", "Zachary Karate Club")